 Disability:IN has developed a list of best practices that employers should consider to help make the workplace accessible to everyone.
 In addition, they publish an annual list of companies who very successfully implement these best practices and adhere to their Disability Equality Index (DEI).
 This index was created by the American Association of Persons with Disabilities (AAPD) and Disability:IN, along with a host of advisory committee members from across a variety of industries.
 These include disability advocacy groups like the National Federation of the Blind and the Autistic Self Advocacy Network, as well as for-profit giants like CVS Health, MGM Resorts, and Bank of America.

-The companies included in the DEI self-reported their disability policies and are evaluated on factors such as culture, leadership, employment practices, and supplier diversity, among other things.
+The inclusive employers in the DEI self-reported their disability policies.
+The index measures those policies on factors such as culture, leadership, employment practices, and supplier diversity, among other things.

-Examples of Top Companies for Inclusion and Diversity
+Some of the Top Companies for Inclusion and Diversity

 Becoming an Inclusion and Diversity Champion

 So how can you model your company after these champions of diversity?
-There are a number of best practices that DEI encourages to make your company successfully inclusive of diversity:
+Many companies that scored highly on the DEI evaluation had similar best practices for promoting a culture inclusive of employees with disabilities.

 A culture of inclusion starts at the top.
-Providing training and development sessions specifically for leadership encourages a culture of inclusion and diversity, and training new leaders from the beginning helps to continue that momentum.
+Providing training and development sessions specifically for leadership encourages a culture of inclusion and diversity.
+Training new leaders from the beginning helps to continue that momentum.

-Meetings and events should be planned with every employee in mind.
-A series of best practices should be implemented so that all types of events – from formal meetings to training sessions to volunteer days to team-building activities – are accessible for every employee.
+Plan meetings and events with every employee in mind.
+Implement a series of best practices so that all types of events – from formal meetings to training sessions to volunteer days to team-building activities – are accessible for every employee.